ArcletProject/Alconna/README-EN.md

 ## About

 `Alconna` is a powerful cli tool for parsing message chain or other raw message data.
-It is an overload version of `Cesloi-CommandAnalysis`, affiliated to `ArcletProject`.
+It is an overload version of `CommandAnalysis`, affiliated to `ArcletProject`.

 `Alconna` has a large number of built-in components and complex parsing functions. ~~But do not afraid~~, you can use it as a simple command parser.